appbricks/Mobile_App_Template/README.md

 ## Using the Template

-You can clone the template to your own React-Native project as follows.
+You can create your own React-Native project based on this template as follows.

+* Clone this repository.

 * To initialize a React-Native project based on the template run the `init-from-template.sh` script as follows with the environments variables set to match your React-Native project and app.